lucasfcosta/blog/_posts/2017-07-17-The-Ultimate-Guide-to-JavaScript-Fatigue.md

 This same principle also applies to the tools we've got available in the JavaScript ecosystem.
 Babel, webpack, react, Redux, Mocha, Chai, Typescript, all of them exist to solve a problem and we gotta understand which problem they are trying to solve, we need to think carefully about when most of them are needed, otherwise, we will end up having JS Fatigue because:

-<p style="font-size: 2.6em; text-align: center;">JS Fatigue happens when people use tools they don't need to solve problems they don't have.</p>
+<p style="line-height: 1.2; font-size: 2.6em; text-align: center;">JS Fatigue happens when people use tools they don't need to solve problems they don't have.</p>

 As Donald Knuth once said: "Premature optimization is the root of all evil".
 Remember that software only exists to solve business problems and most software out there is just boring, it does not have any high scalability or high-performance constraints.
 Focus on solving business problems, focus on decreasing cost and generating revenue because this is all that matters.
 Optimize when you need, otherwise you will probably be adding unnecessary complexity to your software, which increases cost, and not generating enough revenue to justify that.